Joshua-Jam/Alura-Courses/README.md

-# Alura-Midi-Course
+# Alura-Courses

-This are the files used in the Alura Midi course made to introduce JavaScript in Front-End.
+This are the files used in courses made in the Alura learning plataform.